mohammadfalahat/azure-devops-pipeline-repo-generator/README.md

 4. After updating the extension permissions, reload the Repos page and relaunch the generator.
 If the error persists, sign out and back in to refresh the host session.

+## Troubleshooting pipeline creation permission failures (401/TF400813)

+If the form reports `Automatic pipeline creation failed: access was denied` or the browser console shows `TF400813: The user is not authorized to access this resource` when the generator tries to create the pipeline, the scoped token from Azure DevOps likely does not include the **Create pipeline** permission for the current project.

+1. Ask a project administrator to grant your identity (or a security group you belong to) the **Create pipeline** permission under **Project settings** → **Pipelines** → **Security**.
+Retry after the permission change.
+2. If you cannot obtain the permission immediately, you can still finish the process manually using the YAML that the generator pushed to the scaffold repository on the `main` branch.
+In Azure DevOps, go to **Pipelines** → **New pipeline** → **Azure Repos Git** → **Existing Azure Pipelines YAML**, then pick the `main` branch and the path shown in the generator status message (for example `/project-repo-env.yml`).

 ## Local service hook testing (on-premises friendly)